Contributing

 Parsing code

-uses a Concrete Syntax Tree (CST) to do this.
+To introduce bugs, py-bugger needs to inspect all the code in the target .py file, or the appropriate set of .py files in a project.
+For most bugs, py-bugger uses a Concrete Syntax Tree (CST) to do this.
 When you convert Python code to an Abstract Syntax Tree (AST), it loses all comments and non-significant whitespace.
 We can't really use an AST, because we need to preserve the original comments and whitespace.
 A CST is like an AST, with comments and nons-significant whitespace included.

-.
+Consider trying to induce an AttributeError.
 We want to find all attributes in a set of .py files.
 The CST is perfect for that.
 But if we want to find all indented lines, it can be simpler (and much faster) to just parse all the lines in all the files, and look for any leading whitespace.

 As the project evolves, most work will probably be done using the CST.
-It may be worthwhile to offer a --quick
+It may be worthwhile to offer a --quick or --fast argument, which prefers non-CST parsing even if it means a smaller variety of possible bugs.

 Updating documentation